pathcl/cluster-api-provider-vsphere/hack/README.md

     puma   Ready    master   108s   v1.18.9+k3s1

 At this point we have k3s up and running.
 Now we are ready to deploy cluster-api-provider.
-You'll need yo create a file in your $HOME.
+You'll need yo create a file named: $HOME/.cluster-api/clusterctl.yaml

     $ cat /home/pathcl/.cluster-api/clusterctl.yaml
     ## -- Controller settings -- ##